about my work

 about my family

-My husband David Hlavsa and I have been sweethearts for almost thirty years.
+My husband David Hlavsa and I have been sweethearts for thirty years.
 Our beautiful son Benjamin is in high school.

 David wrote a memoir about our hard road to parenthood, Walking Distance: Pilgrimage, Parenthood, Grief, and Home Repairs (Michigan State University Press).
 It was the Gold Winner in the 2015 Foreword INDIES Book Awards in Family and Relationships.
 The book was also a Finalist in the 2016 Next Generation Indie Book Awards.